AlexTISYoung/snipar/docs/sGWAS.rst

    Location of mean covariate file (default no mean covariates)

 --fit_covariates
    Fit covariates for each locus.
-Default is to fit covariates for the null model and project out (mean) and rescale (variance)'
+Default is to fit covariates for the null model and project out the covariates'

 --tau_init
    Initial value for the ratio of within family variance to residual variance.
 Default 1.0.